lit/lit/README.md

 ### SVG Support

-To create partial SVG templates - template that will rendering inside and `<svg>` tag (in the SVG namespace), use the `svg` template tag instead of the `html` template tag:
+To create partial SVG templates - template that will rendering inside and `<svg>` tag (in the SVG namespace), use the `svg` tagged template literal instead of the `html` tagged template literal:

 ```javascript
 const grid = svg`